-Originally released in 1998 on the PlayStation 1 and later on PC.
-It was later also released as Metal Gear Solid: Integral in Japan, of which much additional content was then released separately as Special Missions (Europe) or VR Missions (United States).
-Part of Metal Gear Solid: The Legacy Collection for PS3 and one of the games preinstalled on the PlayStation Classic.
+The Shadow Moses Incident was first featured in Metal Gear Solid, released in 1998 on the PlayStation 1 and later on PC.
+The game was later also released as Metal Gear Solid: Integral in Japan, of which much additional content was then released separately as Special Missions (Europe) or VR Missions (United States).
+It is part of Metal Gear Solid: The Legacy Collection for PS3, and one of the games preinstalled on the PlayStation Classic.

 In 2005, Solid Snake infiltrates Shadow Moses Island.
 This nuclear disposal facility is occupied by Snake’s former unit, FOXHOUND, led by his brother Liquid Snake.
 FOXHOUND has also conquered Metal Gear REX.
 Solid Snake eliminates both Metal Gear REX and Liquid Snake.

-Originally released as Metal Gear Solid 2: Sons of Liberty in 2001 on the PlayStation 2.
-Also released as Metal Gear Solid 2: Substance on PS2, Xbox, and PC, as part of the Metal Gear Solid: HD Collection on PS3, Vita, and Xbox 360, and part of Metal Gear Solid: The Legacy Collection for PS3.
+The Tanker Incident (2007) and Big Shell Incident (2009) make up the story of Metal Gear Solid 2: Sons of Liberty, which was originally released in 2001 on the PlayStation 2.
+The game was later also released as Metal Gear Solid 2: Substance on PS2, Xbox, and PC, as part of the Metal Gear Solid: HD Collection on PS3, Vita, and Xbox 360, and part of Metal Gear Solid: The Legacy Collection for PS3.